avarngeline/Department-project/README.md

 The Marketing Department believes that this issue can be effectively addressed internally through better management of the export declaration process.
 By improving BOI stock adjustments and ensuring timely submission of export declarations, the department can reduce delays, optimise compliance, and ultimately enhance operational efficiency.

 ### 1.3.
 Project Objective
-The main objective of this project is to address and resolve the issue of late return of export declarations that has been disrupting the BOI stock adjustment process and affecting overall operational efficiency.
+The main objective of this project is to address and resolve the issue of late export declarations that has been disrupting the BOI stock adjustment process and affecting overall operational efficiency.
 The key goals are:

 - Analyse the Root Cause: Investigate the underlying reasons for the delays in export declarations and their impact on the BOI stock adjustment process.